asovacloud/movie-imdb/README.md

 - to build project use `yarn run build` (od `npm run build`)
 - `yarn run remove-demo` (or `npm run remove-demo`) removes demo app pages
 - enjoy!

-## Bugs
-If you want to report a bug or submit your idea feel fre to open an issue

-Before you report a bug, please take your time to find if an issue hasn't been reported yet

-We're also open to pull requests

-## Something Missing?
-If you still have some questions do not hesitate to ask us.
-Open an issue or [visit our Slack](https://mdbbetatest.slack.com)